foundeo/safexmlparse/README.md

 Here are the supported options:

 * `nestingLimit` - The number of nested tags allowed.
 This value can be specified to prevent _Coercive Parsing_ attacks.
 Default Value: `1000`
-* `tagLimit` - The maximum number of tags allowed. in the XML document This value can be specified to prevent _Coercive Parsing_ attacks.
+* `tagLimit` - The maximum number of tags allowed. in the XML document This value can be specified to prevent _Coercive Parsing_ attacks and Jumbo.
 Default Value: `1000000`

 ## Exceptions